Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Risk Mitigation Strategies

-Traditionally, red teaming refers to systematic adversarial attacks that are used for testing security vulnerabilities.
+\paragraph{Red/Green Teaming} Traditionally, red teaming refers to systematic adversarial attacks that are used for testing security vulnerabilities.
 With the rise of LLMs, the term has expanded beyond traditional cyber-security.
 It now includes various forms of probing, testing, and attacking AI systems.
 LLMs can produce both benign and harmful outputs.
 Red teaming for LLMs, focuses on identifying potential harmful content like hate speech, incitement of violence, or sexual material~\cite{Ganguli2022RedTL,Ge2023MARTIL}.
 For example, an LLM could be given a prompt that leads to an undesirable output.
 Such outcomes could be exploited against the person who issued the prompt or even impact others.
 Therefore, it is crucial to employ red teaming to uncover any unintended consequences that may have been overlooked during LLM testing.

 Numerous studies have explored red teaming in the context of LLMs~\cite{Ge2023MARTIL,Perez2022RedTL,Bhardwaj2023RedTeamingLL}, shedding light on their strengths and weaknesses.
 Given their significant effectiveness, red teaming plays a pivotal role in understanding the potential adverse impacts of LLMs.
-For instance, Zhuo et al.~\cite{zhuo2023red}, have investigated whether ChatGPT produces hazardous outputs by employing prompt-injection techniques, while other studies~\cite{shi2023red,casper2023explore,perez2022red}, focus on specific red-teaming aspects including developing toxicity classifiers or using red-teaming LLMs to identify risky generations that might otherwise go unnoticed.
+For instance, Zhuo et al.~\cite{zhuo2023red}, investigate whether ChatGPT produces hazardous outputs by employing prompt-injection methods, while other studies~\cite{shi2023red,casper2023explore,perez2022red}, focus on specific red-teaming aspects including developing toxicity classifiers or identifying risky generations that might otherwise go unnoticed.

-A work by Ganguli et al.~\cite{Ganguli2022RedTL} demonstrates how various sampling techniques could discourage particular red-teaming elements.
+A work by Ganguli et al.~\cite{Ganguli2022RedTL} explores how various sampling techniques could discourage particular red-teaming elements.
 RLHF, for instance, is shown to be more resilient compared to rejection sampling.
 However, these approaches often involve substantial human involvement.
 To address this manual burden, other researchers have sought ways to automate red teaming.
 Lee et al.~\cite{lee2023query}, for example, employ Bayesian optimization to conduct red teaming with minimal queries and reduced reliance on human assistance.

 Interestingly, there is emerging research on a concept called “Green Teaming”~\cite{stapleton2023seeing}.
 Unlike red teaming that focuses on identifying vulnerabilities and risks, green teaming explores scenarios where potentially unsafe content might still have beneficial applications.
 It acknowledges the gray areas—situations where LLMs generate content that could be considered unsafe but serves a purpose.
 For example, using LLMs to generate intentionally buggy code for educational purposes falls into this category.